gnomon-inria/gnomon/README.md

 Then in the research field, one can look for gnomon and check that at least one node from gnomon is available.
 One can then drag and drop it into the composer.
 Eventually, one can select the node and check in th left panel whether an implementation is available.

-## Omero layer
+## Omero layer 5.2.7 (server = tissuelab.inria.fr)

+WARNING: this section should be removed/rewritten then gnomon.inria.fr will be installed.
+See next section.

 We need to install omero C++ and zeroc-ice.
 Omero MUST be at the same level than the server.
-At the moment, the version is 5.2.7
+At the moment, the version is 5.2.7 omn tissuelab.inria.fr

 Omero depens on ICE (https://zeroc.com/products/ice)